 - If you pump too close to your baby’s next meal, your baby may not have enough.
 So, if you are pumping to boost your milk supply, make sure you pump after you finish feeding your baby.

-- If you are a working mom and your baby is being fed bottle too quickly, your baby may find your milk supply too slow compared to bottle and start latching and unlatching in the hope to adjust mil flow.
+- If you are a working mom and your baby is bottle-fed, your baby may find your milk supply too slow compared to the bottle and start latching and unlatching in the hope of adjusting milk flow.

 - You truly have a low milk supply.

 The Solution for Slow Milk Flow